 A description of the property printed in the 1887 edition of Hamilton Child’s Gazetteer of Caledonia and Essex Counties, Vt. reads, “Here is a farm that for almost a century has made a comfortable home for three generations of a family whose success … has been wholly in Vermont, and who still cling to the old homestead.”

 After William took possession of the property he purchased thoroughbred stock and built several new barns.
 The large barn that still stands was the largest barn in the region.
 He also completed extensive renovations to the house, bringing it to its present appearance.
-The windows in the formal front doors are etched with the letter “G”—a detail added in William’s era.
+They etched the windows in the formal front doors with the letter “G”—a detail added in William’s era.

 As well, the Grout family owned a farm in the town of Wheelock in the 1800s.
 In a remote section of Wheelock, which at one time was a thriving village known as Piperville, a small metal tag affixed to a tree marks the location of the Grout property.

-In 1903, a lovely photograph of the Grout property was used in a promotional book, published by the Vermont Board of Agriculture, to lure gentlemen farmers from out-of-state to purchase Vermont farmsteads.
+In 1903, they used a lovely photograph of the Grout property in a promotional book, published by the Vermont Board of Agriculture, to lure gentlemen farmers from out-of-state to purchase Vermont farmsteads.
 The 500-acre Grout farm was listed at the time for sale at $20,000.